Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/states.rst

 At the right is the All button; if clicked, then all the object's logic bricks are displayed (this is a toggle), and all State Panel squares are light-gray.
 Otherwise, individual states can be clicked to make their logic visible.
 (Note that you can click more than one square).
-Clicking the square again unselects the state.
+Clicking the square again deselects the state.

 States for the object that are in use (i.e. the object has controllers which operate in that state) have dots in them,